kellim521/INL-EnergyStorage/Steam Generator README.txt

 The Steam Generator code is set up as follows

 The first section of code (lines 1-3) import varius needed moduels as well as importing the TES code.
-	If this section of code is being run on its own lines 3 and 4 will need to be commented out Line 3 #from ThermalEnergyStorageSystem_KelliWard import *
+	Please make sure if this code is being run along with the TES that the files are in the same folder If this section of code is being run on its own lines 3 and 4 will need to be changed as follows Line 3 #from ThermalEnergyStorageSystem_KelliWard import *
 	Line 4 #TES = ThermalEnergyStorageSys()